chagayh/GSextension/README.md

    ```

    * Remember to change the version written in the manifest.json when creatng a new xpi file.
-   * The web-ext-artifacts directory will be created: inside of it we will find the signed .xpi file that
+   * The web-ext-artifacts directory will be created: inside of it you will find the signed .xpi file that
-     we can install by visiting the about:addons firefox page.
-The command will also upload our extension to our firefox developer account.
+     you can install by visiting the about:addons firefox page.
+The command will also upload the extension to the firefox developer account.